coursera-dl/coursera-dl/README.md

-download was interrupted by something other than KeyboardInterrupt (<kbd>CTRL</kbd>+<kbd>C</kbd>) like sudden system crash, partially downloaded files will remain on your disk and the next time you start the process again, these files will be discraded from download list!, therefore it's your job to delete them manually before next start.
+download was interrupted by something other than KeyboardInterrupt (<kbd>CTRL</kbd>+<kbd>C</kbd>) like sudden system crash, partially downloaded files will remain on your disk and the next time you start the process again, these files will be discarded from download list!, therefore it's your job to delete them manually before next start.
 For this reason we added an option called `--resume` which continues your downloads from where they stopped: